-We are a nature centred enterprise and educational establishment and as such we focus on environmentally and ecologically sustainable medicines.

-We focus on participatory education practices which enable students to mature into selfdirected practitioners of their area of work whether it be as a grower, medicine maker and formulator, educationalist teaching workshops, creative artist or clinical practitioner.
+We are a nature-centred enterprise and educational establishment and as such we focus on environmentally and ecologically sustainable medicines and practices.
+We focus on participatory education practices which enable students to mature into self-directed practitioners of their area of work whether it be as a grower, medicine maker and formulator, educationalist teaching workshops, creative artist or clinical practitioner.

-Nurturing the individual towards becoming a fully realised member of the community, recognising that community is essential for success and therefore fostering egalitarian and peaceful communication and collaboration is core to our training.
+We are passionate about nurturing the individual towards becoming a fully realised member of the community, recognising that community is essential for success and therefore fostering egalitarian and peaceful communication and collaboration is core to our training.